This operation has been modified as per budget revision 6 (see below)

-To contribute to more equitable development across the country and support national reconciliation efforts, by reducing poverty, food insecurity and undernutrition and increasing resilience amongst the most vulnerable communities
+WFP’s objective is to contribute to more equitable development across the country, and support national reconciliation efforts by reducing poverty, food insecurity and undernutrition and increasing resilience among the most vulnerable communities.

 WFP will promote knowledge-sharing as a means of improving the sustainability of these and partners’ interventions.
 WFP assistance will primarily consist of food transfers, with some cash transfers for asset creation.
 A hand-over strategy will be contingent upon the development of adequate national capacities and the implementation of policies that respond to acute food insecurity and undernutrition